openshift/ansible-service-broker/docs/specs/add-kubernetes-support.md

     Projects, using the clients.
  6. Convert any broker tools and scripts to target either OpenShift or Kubernetes.
- 7. Hook up the broker to the Cluster pkg.
+ 7. Hook up the broker to the RunTime pkg.
- 8. Accept Cluster and ClusterVersion parameters and create validations.
+ 8. Accept Runtime and RuntimeVersion parameters and create validations.
  9. Pass $CLUSTER as a variable to the APB.

 **apb-examples**